 - Fleet size: As a rule, an economical business case arises from the use of around 20 vehicles.

-- Infrastructure: With an already existing hydrogen infrastructure for fuelling, economical use is generally possible.
-If this infrastructure has to be created first, the economic viability must be examined on a case-by-case basis.
+- Infrastructure: In cases where there is a pre-existing hydrogen infrastructure for fueling, economical use is usually possible.
+If this infrastructure has to be created from scratch, the economic viability must be examined on a case-by-case basis.

 - Subsidies: Where there are subsidy opportunities for the establishment of a sustainable, hydrogen-powered fleet, this increases the likelihood that a viable solution can be implemented.